wildmountainfarms/solarthing/solar/README.md

 && java -Djava.library.path=/usr/lib/jni -jar solarthing.jar --host 192.168.10.250 --user user --passwd password --unique 30 --tf 3 --instant solar >output.txt 2>errors.txt) &
 ```

+### Connecting to Outback MATE
+Connecting a Raspberry Pi or any device to an Outback MATE's serial port is pretty simple.
+For the easiest solution,
+you should get a serial to USB cable.
+It is also possible to make a DIY solution and connect the serial interface
+to a Raspberry Pi GPIO.
+I do not have experience with that.

+### Connecting to Renogy Rover
+If you have the USB to RS232 cable that comes with the Rover, all you have to do is connect it to your computer of
+choice and it will act like a serial port!

+If you don't have that cable, it is also possible to use an RJ12 cable to connect to a Raspberry Pi GPIO, but be careful!
+Some of those pins may have 15 volts running through it!
+One wrong move and you've fried your pi!
+I recommend measuring
+voltage using a multimeter just to make sure.

+I do not know the pin out, but when I find it I will put it here.
+I will again stress to make sure you don't send 15V through your
+pi's GPIO.
+Don't do it!

 ### Outback References
 New documentation:
 http://www.outbackpower.com/downloads/documents/system_management/mate/mate_serial_communicationsguide.pdf